bmichanderson/Geleznowia/Geleznowia_analyses.md

 ```s
 singularity exec paup.sif paup batch.nex
 ```
-(this would be run twice for the lineages and species runs)
+(this would need to be executed separately for the lineages and species runs, in separate folders)

 The resulting trees can be plotted using the same `plot_tree.rmd`